-People who once worked at PMEL on Argo or scientific analyses of Argo data include former NRC postdoctoral researcher and JIMAR assistant researcher Dr. Annie Wong (now at the University of Washington), former UW graduate students CDR Amy Wirts (now at USGC) and Dr. Sarah G. Purkey (now at Scripps), former NRC postdoctoral scholar Dr. Sunke Schmidtko (now at GEOMAR), former JISAO postoctoral scholar Dr. Donata Giglio (now at U Colorado) and Dr. Hannah Zanowski (now at U Colorado), former Hollings Scholarship summer interns Madeleine Youngs (now at MIT) and Abigail Birnbaum (now at Stanford), and former JIMAR float research associate Alexandra Brewer (now at the Puyallup Watershed Initiative).
+People who once worked at PMEL on Argo or scientific analyses of Argo data include former NRC postdoctoral researcher and JIMAR assistant researcher Dr. Annie Wong (now at the University of Washington), former UW graduate students CDR Amy Wirts (now at USGC) and Dr. Sarah G. Purkey (now at Scripps), former NRC postdoctoral scholar Dr. Sunke Schmidtko (now at GEOMAR), former JISAO postoctoral scholars Dr. Donata Giglio (now at U Colorado) and Dr. Hannah Zanowski (now at U Colorado), former Hollings Scholarship summer interns Madeleine Youngs (now at MIT) and Abigail Birnbaum (now at Stanford), and former JIMAR float research associate Alexandra Brewer (now at the Puyallup Watershed Initiative).

 Prof. Steven Riser (School of Oceanography, University of Washington) and members of his Argo float group (Dana Swift, Rick Rupan, and formerly Dale Ripley and Kurt Heinze) collaborated with PMEL on our first foray into float work, the Steller's Sea Lion floats, in 2001 and 2002.
 They continue generously to advise on and assist with PMEL Argo float work.
-Prof. Dean Roemmich (Scripps) and members of his Argo float group (John Gilson and Jeff Sherman) have ben generously advising and assisting PMEL during our spin-up of Deep Argo float work, which started in 2017.
+Prof. Dean Roemmich (Scripps) and members of his Argo float group (John Gilson and Jeff Sherman) have been generously advising and assisting PMEL during our spin-up of Deep Argo float work, which started in 2017.